InfoSecInnovations/concierge/README.md

 Install Shiny for Python VSCode extension.

 Run Shiny for Python VSCode extension from `concierge_shiny/app.py`.

-At the time of writing we have noticed an issue where the VSCode browser window doesn't automatically refresh and you have to copy/paste the URL from the console into it.
-Do this if after seeing the log `Application startup complete.` you still don't see anything in the VSCode browser.

 You can also access the URL by pasting it into another browser.

+At this time it doesn't seem to be possible to use HTTPS while launching from VSCode.

 ### Launch script

 From the cloned project directory simply run `launch_dev.py`.

-If the Docker container dependencies aren't found, you will be given the option to launch with CPU or GPU.
+You will be given the option to launch with CPU or GPU.

-`python launch_local.py` will build and launch the code in a Docker container as if it were the production environment.
+`python launch_local.py` will build and launch the code in a Docker container as if it were the production environment, this allows you to locally test interactions between the containers.

-### Manual launch

-If the above methods did not work:

-If you are not in the python virtual environment, please enter it by the correct method:
-Linux and MacOS: `source ./bin/activate`
-Windows PowerShell: `.\Scripts\Activate.ps1`

-To start the web UI, run the following command:

-`python -m shiny run --reload --launch-browser concierge_shiny/app.py`

 ## Update to new release: development environment

 Clone the latest version of the repo.

-### Quick install

 Repeat the process used during install.

-### Manual update

-Use `docker compose -f <docker-compose-file.yml> pull` to update the Docker containers.

-Repeat the process used during install.

 ## CLI ##

+> [!WARNING]
+> We haven't yet updated the CLI scripts to work with authentication and authorization, it's likely some of them are broken.

 While we're currently more focused on the GUI element, we have provided some CLI scripts to be able to perform some functions without launching the web app.